mcguinness/draft-mcguinness-token-exchange-target-service-discovery/draft-mcguinness-token-exchange-target-service-discovery.md

 : REQUIRED.
 An identifier, as described in Section 5 of {{RFC8693}}, that indicates the type of the `subject_token` parameter.
 This identifier MUST be registered in the "OAuth Token Type Registry" as defined in Section 5.1 of {{RFC8693}}.

 The client MAY include additional parameters as defined by the OAuth 2.0 specification or extensions.
 Client authentication MAY be required by the authorization server.
 The means of client authentication are defined by the authorization server and MAY include any method supported by the authorization server, including those defined in Section 2.3 of {{RFC6749}}.

+### Subject Token Processing

+The authorization server MUST process the `subject_token` parameter according to the following rules:

+1. The authorization server MUST validate that the `subject_token_type` parameter indicates a supported token type.

+2. The authorization server MUST validate the `subject_token` according to the rules for the indicated token type.
+The validation process MUST verify:
+   * The token is properly formatted for the indicated token type
+   * The token's signature (if applicable) is valid and can be verified using the appropriate cryptographic keys
+   * The token was issued by a trusted issuer
+   * The token has not expired
+   * The token has not been revoked
+   * The token is associated with the authenticated client, if client authentication is required

+3. If the `subject_token` is invalid for any reason (e.g., malformed, expired, revoked, or does not match the `subject_token_type`), the authorization server MUST return an error response with the error code `invalid_request` as described in Section 2.2.

+4. If the `subject_token_type` is not supported by the authorization server, the authorization server MUST return an error response with the error code `unsupported_token_type` as described in Section 2.2.

+5. The authorization server MUST evaluate the `subject_token` in conjunction with the authenticated client's permissions to determine which target services are available for discovery.

 ### Request Example